linda-seiter/cmsc115_2252/week3/week3_lesson.md

 fee = (transactions - 5) * 2;
 ```

+Optional: Update the code to fix the fee calculation, and rerun both test cases to confirm they pass.

 **Example #2:** A valid gpa falls within the range of values 0.0 and 4.0.

-There are three equivalence classes/partitions based on the range 0.0 - 4.0 of valid values, where 0.0 represents the minimum valid value and 4.0 represents the maximum valid value:
+There are three equivalence classes based on the range 0.0 - 4.0.
+The value 0.0 represents the minimum valid value and 4.0 represents the maximum valid value.

 | Invalid | Valid gpa | Invalid |
 | ------- | --------- | ------- |